-Limestone, on the other hand, is a softer mineral so it doesn’t wear down into sand.
+Limestone, on the other hand, is a softer mineral, so it doesn’t wear down into sand.
 It wears down into powder, which is why you don’t find deposits of limestone sand.
-Limestone powder or derivatives of it are used to make powdered portland cement.
-Limestone sand, which is used in some decorative concrete, is created by crushing limestone rocks to make sand.
+Both limestone powder or derivatives of it are used to make powdered portland cement.
+Additionally, Limestone sand, which is used in some decorative concrete, is created by crushing limestone rocks to make sand.
 Limestone sand is soft enough that the angular edges of the grains can be easily crushed, broken and turned to powder.

 You can test this yourself by rubbing crushed limestone sand together in your bare hands and watch as it starts to create powder.
 Concrete overlays with softer sands show wear faster and have more trouble supporting foot traffic, chairs, tables and vehicles because they scuff, scratch, chip and spall.
 Some even crumble and fail.
 It’s true that limestone sand in repair mortar has worked great for centuries to fix columns, sculptures and items with no traffic, and it can work well as larger aggregate in standard concrete.

 However, if your aggregate or sand fails, it can cause the other ingredients to also fail.
 This is due to the voids created when the softer sands turn to powder and break the physical bond between all the other ingredients and the substrate.